Federal Requirements Study Guide for the PTCB Exam

 New Prescriptions

-Schedule II prescriptions must be sent electronically from the practitioner to the pharmacy or handwritten on a secure prescription blank if the practitioner has a waiver on file (dependent on the jurisdiction).
+Schedule II (CII) prescriptions must be sent electronically from the practitioner to the pharmacy or handwritten on a secure prescription blank if the practitioner has a waiver on file (dependent on the jurisdiction).
 Faxes are only acceptable for hospice or long-term care patients.
 Telephonic emergency Schedule II prescriptions are limited to a 72-hour supply or enough to cover the emergency period, depending on the jurisdiction.
 Verbal emergency Schedule II prescriptions must be followed up with an electronic or hard copy per DEA regulations.

-To combat the current opioid crisis, some states limit the day’s supply and amount of opioid(s) that can be prescribed to 100 morphine milliequivalents (MME) per day.
+To combat the current opioid crisis, some states limit the day’s supply and amount of opioids that can be prescribed to 100 morphine milliequivalents (MME) per day.
 Anything above this amount would require a certain exemption and ICD-10 code.
 Nothing on a Schedule II prescription can be altered, even with confirmation from the practitioner.
-A new prescription would need to be sent if the initial prescription was found to be erroneous or not written correctly by law.
+A new prescription must be sent if the initial prescription is found to be erroneous or not written correctly.
 The expiration date is based on your state’s regulations, typically within 90 days of the written date, as federal regulations do not suggest a specific time limit.

-Schedule III-V prescriptions can be handwritten, electronically sent, faxed, and even taken over the phone.
+Schedule III-V (CIII-CV) prescriptions can be handwritten, electronically sent, faxed, and even taken over the phone.
 These have a lesser risk for abuse compared to the Schedule II classification.
 These prescriptions are valid for six months from the date written and are limited to a 90-day supply maximum per fill.

 Refills